yanndegat/gerbil-docker/README.md

-# Docker image for building gerbil linux static binaries
+# Alpine based docker image for building gerbil linux static binaries

-The dockerfile included in this repository is a wrap up of https://github.com/vyzo/gerbil dockerfiles
+The dockerfiles included in this repository are based on https://github.com/vyzo/gerbil dockerfiles